Hitachi: Connective Industries

 In the Connective Industries segment, Hitachi offers building systems such as elevators and escalators, healthcare with a focus on less invasive cancer treatments and diverse medical equipment, and a variety of industrial equipment such as air compressors and transformers.
 Additionally, the segment provides sustainable water and wastewater management.
 This segment accounted for 27.3 per cent of the total revenue in FY2022.

-Hitachi Global Life Solutions
+Hitachi Global Life Solutions and Living Systems

-Although no longer a core business, Hitachi Global Life Solutions produces refrigerators, laundry machines, vacuum cleaners and other white goods.
+Although no longer a core business, Hitachi Global Life Solutions produces refrigerators, laundry machines, vacuum cleaners and other white goods while Hitachi Living Systems distributes Electric Fans and is produced by Airmate.
 Hitachi stopped producing televisions (branded as 'Wooo') in 2012.